Senific/FingerPrintApp/Readme.txt

-Go to this folder and Execute Bash Files
+Go to DeployementFiles folder and Execute Bash Files

-Helpful Piles to Complete  Deployment